natgo/wt-wiki-scraper/wikitext-transpiled/ground/38%20cm%20Sturmm%C3%B6rser.md

 * Very long reload time at 40 seconds (ace crew)
 * Rockets can be destroyed mid-flight by MG fire
 * If the launcher is loaded, the rocket inside of it can be shot, resulting in an ammo detonation
+* No impact indicator in Arcade, you'll have to rely entirely on the elevation notches in your scope

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->